Shepherd-Gregory/confidence_rich_mapping/README.md

 # CRM example
-A simple implementation of Confidence-rich mapping using discrete belief approximation
+A simple implementation of confidence-rich mapping (CRM) using discrete belief approximation
 ## README
 This repo is preserved for CRM Matlab codes.
-For more details, please refer to the following papers.
+For more details, please see the following papers.

+If you find this package useful for your research, please consider citing the following papers:

 **References**
 ```